 Email Megan at megan @ maineboystomen.org.

 Kelsey (she/her) is currently a graduate student at the University of New England.
-Her internship at Maine Boys to Men is part of her master’s degree in social work.
-Kelsey is working with the Youth Advisory Council and their podcast “The Youth Take.”
-She is also learning how to co-facilitate workshops for middle and high school students.
+Her internship at Maine Boys to Men was part of her master’s degree in social work, and she now helps with our program deliveries as a Contractor as needed.
+During her internship, Kelsey worked with our Youth Advisory Council and their podcast “The Youth Take.”
+She also helped to co-facilitate workshops for middle and high school students.